benjaminsnorris/bennorris.com/_drafts/shiny-thoughts.md

 Gaining an understanding of what’s happening in his mind is helpful not just for Peeta, but also for those around him.
 Katniss is able to recognize when he is not himself.

-> The comment throws him into confusion.
-Some shiny memory must be fighting for his attention, because his body tenses and his newly bandaged wrists strain against the metal cuffs.
+> Some shiny memory must be fighting for his attention, because his body tenses and his newly bandaged wrists strain against the metal cuffs.
 Then all the energy saps from his body.
 “I’m so tired, Katniss.”

 ## Lesson